attila-lendvai/openwrt-auto-extroot/README.md

 firmware image using
 [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).

-If the generated image is flashed on a device it will try to automatically set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port (`/dev/sda`), including your working extroot pendrive if you plug it in only later in the boot process.
-Keep in mind that **this will erase any inserted storage device while the router is in the initial setup phase**!
+If the generated image is flashed on a router, then during its boot process it will try to automatically set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port (`/dev/sda`), including your already working extroot pendrive if you plug it in too late in the boot process.
-Unfortunately there's little that can be done at that point to ask the user for confirmation.

 # Why

-So that e.g. customers can buy a router on their own, flash our custom firmware, plug in a pendrive, and manage their SIP (telephony) node from our webapp.
+So that e.g. customers can buy a router on their own, download and flash our custom firmware, plug in a pendrive, and manage their SIP (telephony) node from our webapp.

 I've extracted the generic parts from the above mentioned auto-provision project because I thought it's useful enough for making it public.

+It also serves me well on my own routers ever since then.

 # How